HL7/bulk-data/input/pagecontent/authorization.md

 through the use of an OAuth 2.0 client credentials flow, with a [JWT assertion](https://tools.ietf.org/html/rfc7523) as the client's authentication mechanism.
-The exchange, as depicted below, allows the client to authenticate itself to the FHIR server and to request a short-lived access token in a single exchange.
+The exchange, as depicted below, allows the client to authenticate itself to the FHIR authorization server and to request a short-lived access token in a single exchange.

-To begin the exchange, the client SHALL use the [Transport Layer Security (TLS) Protocol Version 1.2 (RFC5246)](https://tools.ietf.org/html/rfc5246) or a more recent version of TLS to authenticate the identity of the FHIR authorization server and to establish an encrypted, integrity-protected link for securing all exchanges between the client and the authorization server's token endpoint.
-All exchanges described herein between the client and the FHIR server SHALL be secured using TLS V1.2 or a more recent version of TLS .
+To begin the exchange, the client SHALL use the [Transport Layer Security (TLS) Protocol Version 1.2 (RFC5246)](https://tools.ietf.org/html/rfc5246) or a more recent version of TLS to authenticate the identity of the FHIR authorization server and to establish an encrypted, integrity-protected link for securing all exchanges between the client and the FHIR authorization server's token endpoint.
+All exchanges described herein between the client and the FHIR authorization server SHALL be secured using TLS V1.2 or a more recent version of TLS .

 <div>
 <img class="sequence-diagram-raw"  src="backend-service-authorization-diagram.png"/></div>